 The cemetery is located at 6110 Lundy's Lane

 Take Buchner Place off Drummond Rd. - Lundy's Lane is on north side of cemetery

-Battlefield Tours: on Fridays, Saturdays and Sundays, in the month of June, July & August, staff at Battle Ground Hotel will be conducting Battlefield tours at 2 p.m.
+Battlefield Tours: on Fridays, Saturdays and Sundays, during the months of June, July & August, staff at Battle Ground Hotel Museum conduct Battlefield tours at 2 p.m.
 Tours start at Battle Ground Hotel Museum.
-Please note, the Museum will be closed during this time.
+Please note, the Museum will be closed while the tours take place.

 The most famous individual buried in the cemetery is Laura Secord, whose exploits during the Battle of Beaver Dams is known by most Canadians.